azcastillo/erdos2021_nfl_predmodel/README.md

 ## EDA
-I looked at the distributions of the data and the value counts for the various categorical variables.
-Below are a few highlights and pictures of graphs can be found in the compressed file folder (see documentation above).
+Here are some highlights of the EDA for the data.

 **Defensive Coverage**: